Frequently Asked Questions

 Red flags to watch for:

-• 🚩 Asks for upfront fees or money—legitimate buyers never charge you
+• Asks for upfront fees or money, legitimate buyers should not charge you before closing

-• 🚩 Won't use a licensed title company—always use a title company
+• Won't use a licensed title company, insist on a title company

 How to verify a cash buyer is legitimate:

-• ✅ Get everything in writing—a real contract, not verbal promises
+• Get written contract terms, not verbal promises

 What are the risks of selling to a cash buyer?

 The main risks are scams and lowball offers.
-Here's how to protect yourself: 1) Verify legitimacy—check licenses, BBB rating, and reviews.
-2) Never pay upfront fees—legitimate buyers don't charge you.
-3) Use a licensed title company—never close without one.
-4) Get everything in writing—a real contract, not just a verbal promise.
-5) Compare multiple offers—don't take the first one.
-6) Watch for red flags—pressure tactics, requests for wire transfers, or refusal to use a title company.
-We're transparent about our process, use licensed title companies, and never ask for money upfront.
+Here's how to protect yourself: 1) Verify legitimacy, check licenses, BBB rating, and reviews.
+2) Do not pay upfront seller fees, a credible buyer should not ask you to pay seller fees before closing.
+3) Use a licensed title company, do not sign around the title-company process.
+4) Get written contract terms, not a verbal promise.
+5) Compare multiple offers, don't take the first one.
+6) Watch for red flags, pressure tactics, requests for wire transfers, or refusal to use a title company.
+We're transparent about our process, use licensed title companies, and do not ask for money upfront.
 If something feels off, trust your gut and walk away.

 Where can I find reviews of FL Home Buyers?

 You can find our reviews on Google, the Better Business Bureau, and Facebook.
 We also have detailed case studies showing real deals we've done with actual numbers.
-We encourage you to do your research—we're confident in our reputation.
+We encourage you to research every buyer, compare sources, and read the contract before signing.

 What are common scammer phrases to watch out for?

-Watch out for phrases like: "We need a small deposit to hold the offer"—legitimate buyers never charge you.
-"We'll pay you directly, no need for a title company"—always use a licensed title company.
-"Sign today or the offer expires"—pressure tactics are a red flag.
-"We'll give you more after closing"—get everything in writing upfront.
-"Just wire us the money"—closing should go through a title company, not wire transfers.
-"We don't need to see the house"—legitimate buyers do due diligence.
-"We're investors, we don't need licenses"—verify their business credentials.
+Watch out for phrases like: "We need a small deposit to hold the offer", legitimate buyers should not charge you before closing.
+"We'll pay you directly, no need for a title company", use a licensed title company.
+"Sign today or the offer expires", pressure tactics are a red flag.
+"We'll give you more after closing", get everything in writing upfront.
+"Just wire us the money", closing should go through a title company, not wire transfers.
+"We don't need to see the house", legitimate buyers do due diligence.
+"We're investors, we don't need licenses", verify their business credentials.
 If something sounds too good to be true or feels rushed, trust your gut.
 Legitimate buyers are transparent, use title companies, and give you time to think.

 Is cash only a red flag?
 Are cash offers legitimate?